The home pregnancy test kit is a commercially available kit that women can use to test the signs suggestive of pregnancy.

-Placenta also produces hormones which support the pregnancy.
-These include hCG (human chorionic gonadotropin), estrogen, progesterone and human placental lactogen.
+Placenta also produces hormones that support the pregnancy.
+These include hCG (human chorionic gonadotropin), estrogen, progesterone, and human placental lactogen.

 HCG provides nourishment to the egg after it has been fertilized and attached to the uterine wall.
 Its main function is to sustain and maintain a pregnancy after conception.

 Principle Behind Home Pregnancy Tests

 HCG can first be detected in a blood sample about 11 days after conception or 3 weeks after the first day of the last missed period.
 Levels continue to double every 48 to 72 hours.
 They reach their peak at around 8 to 12 weeks of pregnancy.
 After that, the values start declining and level off, remaining steady for the rest of the pregnancy.

 Since hCG levels start rising immediately after successful conception, its level in blood and urine can be used to diagnose and confirm pregnancy.

 Women can test positive for pregnancy owing to hCG production several days before a missed period.

 The most accurate method of detection of hCG is through a blood test which gives a quantitative measurement of hCG levels.

 HCG levels can also be estimated in the urine of pregnant patients.
 This method gives a qualitative estimate of hCG.